How to Pass an Edit Test to Get a Writing Job

 Keep Style in Mind

 There are many different style guides out there.
-In fact, you may come across as an amateur if you don't ask what style guide the employer prefers.
-From the Associated Press (AP), to the Chicago Manual of Style, or the Council of Biology Editors guide, using the right style for the genre of the work you are editing will signal to the employer that you can fit right into the style and tone of their publication.
+In fact, you may be considered an amateur if you don't ask what style guide the employer prefers.
+From the Associated Press (AP) to the Chicago Manual of Style or the Council of Biology Editors guide, using the right style for the genre of the work you are editing will signal to the employer that you can fit right into the style and tone of their publication.

 You only get one chance to make a first impression.
 You also usually only get one chance to do an edit test for an employer.
-Take the opportunity seriously and aim to cross your T's, dot your I's and come up with clever solutions when editing and writing.
+Take the opportunity seriously and perform as though it's your first day on the job.

 Always use the spellchecker function on your word processor and don’t forget to do a final spellcheck to reveal any errors that you may have missed in your initial editing.
 Check for typos, too many or deleted spaces between words, or duplicated words (such as “the the”).

-If you can wait a day or two to review your work before returning the edit test to the employer, you may be able to better catch any last second mistakes or typos.
+If you can wait a day or two to review your work before returning the edit test to the employer, you may be better able to catch any previously unseen mistakes or typos.